 Creating a namespace for the on-premises gateway deployment

-As a Kubernetes or OpenShift administrator, create a namespace before you deploy the BMC Helix Intelligent Integrations gateway in an on-premises Kubernetes or OpenShift cluster.
+As a Kubernetes or OpenShift administrator, create a namespace before you deploy the BMC Helix Intelligent Integrations on-premises gateway in an on-premises Kubernetes or OpenShift cluster.

 To create a namespace